If you’re a contact lens wearer, there’s a 4 out of 10 chance that you haven’t been changing your contacts on time.

 In addition, pay attention to these three signs that it may be time to change your lenses.

 - CLOUDY LENSES can be a sign that bacteria are present.
-Always use fresh solution when you put your contacts away.
+Always use a fresh solution when you put your contacts away.
 Never add a new solution to top off the container with yesterday’s solution.
 Doing so increases the chances of bacteria spreading quickly.
 And always remember to wash your hands before handling your lenses.
 A full 99 percent of contact lens wearers report forgetting this step at least on occasion.

 - NICKS, TEARS, OR DAMAGE to any part of the lens, even if tiny, can allow germs or impurities to reach the surface of the eye below and scratch at or infect the cornea.
 Keratitis can result in painful eye disease that requires doctor visits.
 Examine your lenses to make sure the surface is smooth.

 - DISCOMFORT OR IRRITATION can be a sign that something is wrong.
-As with pain elsewhere in the body, pain in eyes can result from the presence of germs or irritants that should not be there.
-Besides changing your contact lenses themselves and the solution they are stored in overnight, also make sure you are replacing your case every three months.
+As with pain elsewhere in the body, pain in the eyes can result from the presence of germs or irritants that should not be there.
+Besides changing your contact lenses themselves and the solution they are stored overnight, also make sure you are replacing your case every three months.